 Students are expected to obtain their own books, supplies, and consumable materials needed in their studies.
-It has been estimated that the cost of these items will average \$50-\$75 per quarter for the average full-time student.
-The Bookstore, located on the ground floor of Brown Library, provides a modern, convenient place to obtain books and supplies.
-A complete line of textbooks, supplies, art material and general merchandise is available.
+It has been estimated that the cost of these items will average approximately \$75 per quarter for the full-time student.
+This cost is subject to change since it is based on publishers' and suppliers' listed prices.
+The Bookstore, located on the ground floor of Brown Library, carries a complete line of textbooks, supplies, art material and general merchandise.